Thoroughbred Aftercare Alliance Stakes

-The Thoroughbred Aftercare Alliance Stakes, is a Grade II American Thoroughbred horse race for three-year-olds and up, and contested on dirt at usually at a distance of 1 5/8 miles.
-The race has a purse of US$350,000.
-It is run as part of the undercard for the Friday card of the Breeders' Cup.
+The Thoroughbred Aftercare Alliance Stakes is a ungraded American Thoroughbred horse race for two year olds over a distance of one mile on the turf.
+Previously, the event was a Grade II event for three-year-olds and up, and contested on dirt usually at a distance of 1 5/8 miles.
+The race has a purse of US$200,000.
+It is run as part of the undercard on either the Friday card or Saturday card of the Breeders' Cup.

 Race history

 The race was originally established in 2008 as part of the annual Breeders' Cup World Championships with its inaugural running on October 25, 2008 at a distance of 1 1/2 miles as the Breeders' Cup Marathon.
 The inaugural running took place on the second day of the Breeders' Cup on the Pro-Ride synthetic dirt at the 2008 host track, Santa Anita Park in Arcadia, California.

 In 2009, the distance was extended by 2 furlongs to 1 3/4 miles.

 Due to technical requirements, the race was not eligible for classification as a graded stakes race in its first two runnings.
 It received Grade III status effective in 2010.
 The race was upgraded to Grade II status for 2011.
 The race was originally run under Weight for Age conditions.